Please be advised that this site is not affiliated with the Service Canada office.

 There are no oral hearings during this process.
 If you or other interested parties submit new information, or if we become aware of additional facts during the review, this information will be taken into consideration.

 Note: If you quit your job or were dismissed for misconduct, your previous employer may be contacted to provide further information as part of the review.
 You will be informed of the decision on your request for reconsideration in writing.
-A verbal explanation is always given if a decision following Service Canada’s review is unfavorable to you.
+A verbal explanation is always given if a decision following Service Canada’s review is unfavourable to you.

 Many factors can impact the time required for Service Canada to complete its review.
 Every effort is made to complete the review without delay.
 For example, the type of case, complexity and time required for research may all affect how long the review can take.